Oct. 14, 1916 Minneapolis Hennepin County Minnesota, USA

 My Grandmother wasn’t allowed to attend church with her Mother, and was forced to attend Catholic schools until she was in High School.
 Phylis changed spelling of her name to Phyllis, and then she begged her Father to allow her to go to Public High School.
 He never forgave himself for it, because she married a Lutheran not a Catholic.

 Through research, thanks to LeRoy Amacher, I found out that Frank and Emma were both buried in the Mount Calvary Catholic Cemetery in Dubuque, Iowa, beside each other.
+Back then if you were not Catholic, then you could not be buried in a Catholic Cemetery.
 Emma was a good, loving, and kind woman.
 She was a homemaker.

 Emma and Frank had four children: Leo, Phylis, Hedwig, and Flossie Palen.
 Hedwig and Flossie died very young.
 They have many, many descendants.
 They would be proud.